 When we built Tastemakers, we didn't just want a modern facility in a beautiful building.
 From the "cool roof" to the under-slab insulation, every aspect of Tastemakers was engineered to operate with maximum energy efficiency and reduce our carbon footprint for decades to come.
 In our daily operations, we shrink that footprint even more by donating surplus food, composting organic waste and recycling.

-- Solar panels mounted on south roof provide 30-50% (depending on the sun) of our 2018 electricity usage
+Solar panels mounted on south roof provide 30-50% (depending on the sun) of our annual electricity usage

 Water fountain & bottle filler eliminates disposable plastic bottles

 All-new insulation installed throughout building shell and under-slab exceeds 2018 DC building codes for U-value

 New "cool roof" installed in 2017 with high solar reflectance and continuous isoboard insulation

 All-new windows use double-pane, low-E coated glass to reduce heat loss and keep lighting needs low with plentiful natural light

 Ultra-efficient hot water heater with timer switch & circulating pumps keeps water and heat waste at a minimum